-In this particular tutorial, you learn about HTML and the DOM.
+This tutorial describes HTML and the Document Object Model (DOM).
 HTML is one of the core technologies of web development.
 It is the language that controls the structure and content of webpages.
-The DOM is also related to the structure and content of webpages, learn more about that later.
+The DOM is also related to the structure and content of webpages, which we learn more about later.

-You are going to learn web development by actually building your own website.
-By the time you complete all of the tutorials in the DevTools for Beginners series, your finished site may look like the following figure.
+You're going to learn web development by building a website.
+By the time you complete all of the tutorials in the DevTools for Beginners series, your finished site will look like the following figure.

-By the end of this tutorial, you should understand the following topics.
+By the end of this tutorial, you'll understand the following concepts:

-- How HTML and the DOM create the content that are displayed on webpages.
+- How HTML and the DOM create the content displayed on webpages.

 - The difference between HTML and the DOM.

-You also have a real website.
-You may use the site to host your resume or blog.
+You'll also have a working website.
+You can use the site to host your resume or blog.

 Set up your code